 Colin Elmer is a New York-based artist whose work investigates how humans attempt to control and interpret the natural world.
 With a background in Communication Design (BFA, Parsons School of Design) Elmer works across drawing, painting and experimental publishing to deconstruct the boundaries between writing, image and movement.

+Elmer takes apart image and form by leaving mediums exposed, utilizing transparent materials, and emphasizing process over resolution in artworks that engage with traditional art-historical subjects.
+By revealing the scaffolding of image making, he deconstructs it to its rawest form of communication.
 Central to his practice is the idea of mark-making as a form of language.
-He treats non-semantic text, gestural line work, and the movements of humans and animals as interchangeable forms of mark-making.
-He lets medium speak - visible underdrawings, translucent materials, exposed canvas - and emphasizes process over resolution.
-By revealing the scaffolding of image making he deconstructs it to its rawest form of communication.
-Elmer's visual language juxtaposes instinctive, organic marks with rigid structure, creating works that embrace tension and the instability of meaning.
-This contrast reflects his interest in how humans attempt to control the natural world, from the domestication of animals to the systems we use to define meaning.
+He treats non-semantic writing, gestural line work, and the movements of humans and animals as interchangeable vocabularies.
+His visual language juxtaposes instinctive, organic marks with rigid structure, creating works that embrace tension and the instability of imposed structure.
+This contrast reflects his interest in how humans attempt to control the natural world, from the domestication of animals to the systems we use to assign meaning.